Flora and Fauna Paper Sculpture from Recycled Materials - Kate Kato

 Kate's work is currently on display in Hebden Bridge, Herefordshire, and London through October.
 See upcoming dates on her Exhibitions page.

-This limited edition print featuring paper sculpture fern fronds and wildflowers is an especially popular item in her Etsy shop, Kasasagi. [shop is no longer active, but Kate's art is available on her website.]
+This limited edition print featuring paper sculpture fern fronds and wildflowers is an especially popular item in her Etsy shop, Kasasagi. [shop is no longer active, but Kate's art is available on the Shop page of her website.]

 She is on Instagram.